 Born in Truro and brought up in Penzance, I spent my working life in the South East and only started to learn Cornish when I returned to Cornwall in 2009.
-My first lesson was in Gulval Village Hall with the late John Parker, who founded theclass and passed it on to us.I passed the four Cornish Language Board exams and was made a bard at Torpoint in 2014.
-I started teaching as soon as I finished the exams and for the last few years I have acted as class co-ordinator for our group.After graduating in French, I did a PGCE course but, instead of teaching, spent my working life in the Civil Service and in the IT departments of various large companies in the Thames Valley.As well as teaching Cornish, I sing in a couple of choirs including Keur Heb Hanow, which sings only in Cornish and draws its membership largely from teachers and students in this class.
+My first lesson was in Gulval Village Hall with the late John Parker, who founded the class and passed it on to us.I passed the four Cornish Language Board exams and was made a bard at Torpoint in 2014.
+I started teaching as soon as I finished the exams and for several years I acted as class co-ordinator for our group before handing over to Tony.After graduating in French, I did a PGCE course but, instead of teaching, spent my working life in the Civil Service and in the IT departments of various large companies in the Thames Valley.As well as teaching Cornish, I sing in a couple of choirs including Keur Heb Hanow, which sings only in Cornish and draws its membership largely from teachers and students in this class.
 Let me know if you’re interested!’

 Born in the English West Country, with Irish and Welsh ancestors, Wella moved to Penzance only in 2015.
 He has taught French in the past, and has learned some Breton on the way, so he thought it only polite to learn Cornish when he moved here.He has felt so welcomed that he wants to give as much as he can to Cornwall, and that includes passing on the excellent teaching he has received, mainly in Klass an Hay.
 He passed his fourth grade exams in the summer of 2019, and has been part of the team reading the news in Cornish on BBC Radio Cornwall since July of that year.
 He’s a member of Kesva an Taves Kernewek, the Cornish Language Board, and is keen to get UK recognition for our exams.
 He encourages as many students as possible to be in our class plays: when he was in his first year, he found it a brilliant way of getting some of the language in his head.